 (B) may include an arrangement in which work periods and school attendance may be on alternate half days, full days, weeks, or other periods of time in fulfilling the cooperative program.

-(10) DISPLACED HOMEMAKER.—The term ‘‘displaced homemaker’’ means an individual who—

-(A)(i) has worked primarily without remuneration to care for a home and family, and for that reason has diminished marketable skills;

-(ii) has been dependent on the income of another family member but is no longer supported by that income; or

-(iii) is a parent whose youngest dependent child will become ineligible to receive assistance under part A of title IV of the Social Security Act (42 U.S.C.
-601 et seq.) not later than 2 years after the date on which the parent applies for assistance under such title; and

-(B) is unemployed or underemployed and is experiencing difficulty in obtaining or upgrading employment.

 (11) EDUCATIONAL SERVICE AGENCY.—The term ‘‘educational service agency’’ has the meaning given the term in section 9101 of the Elementary and Secondary Education Act of 1965.

 (12) ELIGIBLE AGENCY.—The term ‘‘eligible agency’’ means a State board designated or created consistent with State law as the sole State agency responsible for the administration of career and technical education in the State or for the supervision of the administration of career and technical education in the State.